 The middle, or the 'sweet spot', of a cricket bat is the area where the bat is most effective when hitting the ball.

 It's the part of the bat that offers the best combination of power and control.
-The position of the sweet spot varies based on the bat's design and is crucial for a batter's style of play - which is one of the main reasons batters opt for custom-made cricket bats so they can determine exactly where the middle is.
+The position of the sweet spot varies based on the bat's design and is crucial for a batter's style of play, which is one of the main reasons batters opt for custom-made cricket bats, allowing them to determine exactly where the middle is.
+This is also true of our butterfly willow cricket bat.

 Bats with a lower middle or sweet spot are generally preferred for playing on slower pitches, while those with a mid-high or sweet spot are better suited for bouncier pitches, although this is not an exact science.